JarukitMan/tush/README.md

 With the lack of error handling (until structs and enums are added), error messages are simply printed and the expression is aborted.\
 Changes made are not reverted.\
 Currently, all values are passed as copies in operations.
 This may lead to more memory usage,\
-but I already said it would be slow and heavy, so I'm not bothering to change it. closures should capture the stdout (and stderr) of the commands executed into strings.
+but I already said it would be slow and heavy, so I'm not bothering to change it.\
+closures should capture the stdout (and stderr) of the commands executed into strings.
 ___

-### Future planned features.

-#### Shell part.

-- translating markdown (and colors) to ansi in formatted strings would be banger.
-- Include a wrapper for other interactive shells.
-- Scratch paper.

-#### Language part.

-- rust style enum and match, which implies switch case.
-- I don't think I'll go as far as struct and impl but eh we'll see.
-- seperate, static string typing for inside job strings [char] -> Command fString String Flag Argument Path.
-- slices, anonymous functions, libraries.
-(Though I think I'd rather call external processes).
-- Compilation for the scripting language.
-- Tree-sitter or language server protocol integration.